Mean-Field Model for Two-Layer Neural Networks Trained with Consensus-Based Optimization: Abstract

 \section{Abstract}

 We study Consensus-Based Optimization (CBO) for two-layer neural network training.
 We compare the performance of CBO against Adam on two test cases and demonstrate how a hybrid approach, combining CBO with Adam, provides faster convergence than CBO.
 Additionally, in the context of multi-task learning, we recast CBO into a formulation that offers less memory overhead.
-The CBO method allows for a mean-field limit formulation, which we couple with the mean-field limit of the neural network.
+The CBO method allows for a mean-field model formulation, which we couple with the mean-field model of the neural network.
 To this end, we first reformulate CBO within the optimal transport framework.
-In the limit of infinitely many particles, we define the corresponding dynamics on the Wasserstein-over-Wasserstein space and show that the variance decreases monotonically.\\ \\
+As the number of particles tends to infinity, we lift the corresponding dynamics to the Wasserstein-over-Wasserstein space and show that the variance decreases monotonically.
+We confirm numerically that both mean-field models converge.\\ \\